 Ubuntu is an operating system based on the Linux kernel.
 It’s one of the popular Debian-based Linux distributions out there in the market.
 Now you might be thinking about Debian, don’t worry I explain…

 Debian is a Linux Distribution that creates free and open-source software.
-Using the Linux kernel(Heart of an operating system) a large community of people developed, modify, and creates a new OS that is free to use for everyone.
+Using the Linux kernel(Heart of an operating system) a large community of people developed, modified, and creates a new OS that is free to use for everyone.
 It supports thousands of free downloadable applications.
 If you want to learn more about Debian then check this out.

 While thousands of Linux distributions are available in the market but one of the most loved Debian GNU/Linux distributions is obviously Ubuntu.
 It’s a great entry-level Linux distribution that’s user-friendly for beginners especially for those of you that have been using Windows or Mac OS.